rahulswain58708/python-ai-foundation/README.md

-# python-ai-foundation
+# Python AI Foundation 🚀

-This repository documents my day-by-day Python learning journey for becoming an AI Engineer.
-It covers Python fundamentals, hands-on practice problems, and clean examples focused on building a strong base for data handling, machine learning, and AI development.
+This repository documents my **day-by-day Python learning journey** focused on building a **strong foundation for becoming an AI Engineer**.

+The goal of this repository is not just to write code, but to **master Python fundamentals** that are essential for:
+- Data handling
+- Machine Learning
+- Artificial Intelligence development

+---

+## 📌 What This Repository Covers

+- Python basics from scratch
+- Core concepts with clear examples
+- Daily practice coding exercises
+- Real-world logic-based problems
+- Clean and readable Python code
+- Building Realworld Projects